Optimal Bayesian design for model discrimination via classification

 \section{Introduction}

 In many applications, finding the most appropriate model among a class of possible models is an important goal of statistical inference.
 In the classical literature, these decisions are commonly based on model selection criteria such as the Akaike information criterion or related criteria \citep{konishi2008}.
 The Bayesian approach, where the model indicator is regarded as an additional unknown random variable, offers a coherent decision-theoretic framework for inference and model discrimination \citep*{key1999}.
 Common options to carry out model selection in a Bayesian context are Bayes factors \citep{kass_raftery_1995}, the deviance information criterion \citep{Spiegelhalter2002}, or the computation of the marginal likelihoods or evidence \citep{Friel}.
 Given the prior model probabilities, the marginal likelihoods can be turned into posterior model probabilities.
 Classical model selection criteria only provide a ranking of the models, whereas posterior model probabilities contain useful information about the relative likeliness of the various models as well.
-In addition, the posterior model probabilities may also be incorporated in predictive inference.
+In addition, the posterior model probabilities permit model-averaged predictions.